rowcased/rowcased.github.io/codewars.md

 <h2 id="solver"><br>1.
 Problem Solver</h2>

-With no experience to begin with, I had to learned how to learn; by studying other coders' solutions, reading their comments, and using tutorials.
+With no experience to begin with, I had to learned how to learn; studying other coders' solutions, reading their comments, and using tutorials.
 I found solving kata in multiple languages offered invaluable insights to coding, plus how to use documentation to more rapidly learn a new language.

 * 2kyu ~ rank (began as 8kyu)
 * 138 ~ leaderboard position